 - Musharaka is a joint venture or investment partnership between two parties.
 Both parties provide capital towards the financing of projects and both parties share the profits in agreed proportions.
 This allows both parties to be rewarded for their supply of capital and managerial skills.
 Losses would normally be shared on the basis of the equity originally contributed to the venture.
 Because both parties are closely involved with the ongoing project management, banks do not often use Musharaka transactions as they prefer to be more ‘hands off’.

 - Sukuk is debt finance.
-A conventional, non-Islamic bond or debenture is a simple debt, and the bondholder’s return for providing capital to the bond issuer takes the form of interest.
+A conventional, non-Islamic loan note is a simple debt, and the debt holder's return for providing capital to the bond issuer takes the form of interest.
 Islamic bonds, or sukuk, cannot bear interest.
 So that the sukuk are Shariah-compliant, the sukuk holders must have a proprietary interest in the assets which are being financed.
 The sukuk holders’ return for providing finance is a share of the income generated by the assets.
 Most sukuk, are ‘asset-based’, not ‘asset-backed’, giving investors ownership of the cash flows but not of the assets themselves.
 Asset-based is obviously more risky than asset backed in the event of a default.

 There are a number of ways of structuring sukuk, the most common of which are partnership (Musharaka) or lease (Ijara) structures.
 Typically, an issuer of the sukuk would acquire property and the property will generally be leased to tenants to generate income.
 The sukuk, or certificates, are issued by the issuer to the sukuk holders, who thereby acquire a proprietary interest in the assets of the issuer.
 The issuer collects the income and distributes it to the sukuk holders.
 This entitlement to a share of the income generated by the assets can make the arrangement Shariah compliant.